 The EL-USB-2 Plus is a standalone data logger that also measures the temperature, relative humidity and dew point.
 Stored data can be transferred to a PC via the USB port.
 With 2 Year Extended Warranty!

 The Pharmaceutical Pharma-Log is a USB Temperature Data Logger enables users to track up to 16,382 different temperature readings and transfer the data via the USB port on a PC.
-With 2 Year Extended Warranty and extra SBAA02P battery valued at $14.50+GST
+With 2 Year Extended Warranty

 The EL-WiFi-TH sensor measures the temperature and humidity of the environment in which it is situated.
 Data is transmitted wirelessly via a WiFi network to a PC and viewed using a free software package.